-When your credit score is low, all you can think about is how to raise your score.
+When your credit score is low, it’s likely that all you can think about is how to raise your score.
 This is because your credit score affects how your interest rates are calculated, which can ultimately influence how large your bills are and how much money you’re able to set aside each month.

 You know that it’s worthwhile to maintain good credit.
 But what’s the credit score that you should aim for?
 And how do you get there?
 We’re going to break it down for you.

 What is the highest credit score you can get?

-First of all, a 900 credit score may be the highest on some scoring models, but this number isn’t always possible.
+A 900 credit score may be the highest on some scoring models, but this number isn’t always possible.
 Only 1% of the population can achieve a credit score of 850, so there’s a certain point where trying to get the highest possible credit score isn’t realistic at all.
 Not to worry though, having good credit can start at around 700.
-In fact, only a few credit score models have a credit score limit of 900 as is.
-For instance, both the FICO and VantageScore models max out at a score of 850.
+In fact, only a few credit score models have a credit score limit of 900.
+For instance, both the FICO and VantageScore models max out at 850.

 How are credit scores calculated?

 You don’t only have one credit score.
 Different credit reporting bureaus calculate your credit score differently.
 Today, we’ll explain the most popular credit model, which is FICO, and from there, you’ll be able to understand how credit bureaus calculate your credit score.

 How is your FICO credit score calculated?

 Here’s how FICO looks at your financial history and ultimately calculates your credit score.